Renewable hydroelectric power from Manitoba continues to play a critical role in meeting U.S. greenhouse gas (GHG) reduction goals.

 - eventual decommissioning.

-Studies like these show that GHG emissions from hydro are comparable to other renewable power generation such as wind and insignificant relative to those of conventional thermal generating stations.
+Studies like these show that life cycle GHG emissions from hydroelectricity are comparable to other forms of renewable power generation, such as wind, and insignificant relative to those of conventional thermal generating stations.